university-of-ant-solutions/development-standards.github.io/source-code-management/english-version.md

 $ git flow feature publish
 ```

-10. Remove `wip` label from the pull request
+10. Remove `wip` label from the pull request and add `review` label

   - Get 2 review approvals for the pull request
-  - If changes requested, add `wip` label to the pull request, and go back to step 6
+  - If changes requested, add `wip` label to the pull request and remove `review` label, and go back to step 6

 11. Work on the branch for the story with local commits until ready for implementation review